hngx-org/Spitfire-events-backend/README.md

 ```

 ### Run API TESTs
-***Note:** ensure you are connected to the internet before running tests and are in crudhng directory*
+***Note:** ensure you are connected to the internet before running tests and are in spitfire-events directory*
 ```bash
 # install test suite and http requests library
 $ pip install requests pytest